asderv22/Music-Player/README.md

 Important explainations of the files
 ----
+the code of controlling the screen works on 8051 mcu ,it's in files/screen <br>
 the circuit diagrams are shown as .pdf files in the\files folder <br>
 diagrams are drew using LCEDA **also known as easyeda worldwide** <br>
 the .json files are LCEDA source codes which allows import and reedit <br>